 The Union shall be allowed use of reasonable space on available bulletin boards within the offices of the Public Authority for communications having to do with official organization business, such as times and places of meetings provided such use does not interfere with the needs of the Public Authority.
+Union Stewards and Union Representatives shall be allowed to attend and disseminate information at orientations and Public Authority Training sessions.
+The Public Authority shall provide the Union with 10 days notice prior to any such orientation or training.

-Section 4.2 Consumer Confidentiality-Rightto Privacy
+Section 4.2 Consumer Confidentiality-Right to Privacy